 Continuing north, you’ll sweep along the coast to Mount Desert Island.
 Home to Acadia National Park, it’s a region of sparkling lakes and old-growth forests that form the backdrop to serene hikes and kayak trips.
 We also highly recommend the drive up to the top of Cadillac Mountain.
 As one of the highest points on the eastern seaboard, it offers some truly majestic views.
 Your base for your two nights here is Bar Harbor, where weatherboard houses sit side by side with cute cafés that spill out onto the streets.
 It’s all fronted by glistening Frenchman Bay – a view showcased by both of our traditional-hotel recommendations.

-Stay: Bluenose Inn (Standard) Harborside Hotel, Spa & Marina (Superior)
+Stay: Atlantic Oceanside Hotel (Standard) Harborside Hotel, Spa & Marina (Superior)

 Days 6-7: Bretton Woods